 Hebrew Free Loan also added three new Business Circle members at the March 6 luncheon, including Glick.

-Glick, in conversation with Jordan Gill, the executive director of BimBam (formerly G-dcast) after spending eight years at Hebrew Free Loan, focused his remarks on the 2010 sale of the team to Silicon Valley venture capitalist Joe Lacob and partners for a then-record $450 million and the early years under the new ownership.
+Glick, in conversation with Jordan Gill, the executive director of BimBam (formerly G-dcast), focused his remarks on the 2010 sale of the team to Silicon Valley venture capitalist Joe Lacob and partners for a then-record $450 million and the early years under the new ownership.

 Glick said he happened to be sitting next to Lacob at a Warriors game about 15 years ago when they started talking about Lacob’s interest in buying the Oakland A’s baseball team.
 That began an email relationship that led Lacob to invite Glick, a biotech executive, to become a minority owner of the Warriors in 2011.

 At the time of the sale, the Warriors had failed to make the playoffs in 15 of the previous 16 seasons and often had one of the worst records in the league.

 “I agreed to restructure the business side while Joe restructured the basketball side,” Glick said.
 “I had zero experience in the business of basketball.
 But when I walked in I saw, from a business perspective, there was a reason the team was terrible.
 I looked around and the average computer was six years old.
 They were buying new file cabinets instead of laptops.”

 Within a few months, Glick had bought new computers for the entire staff.
 And Lacob was starting to make the moves — such as acquiring Andre Iguodala and drafting Draymond Green in the second round in 2012 — that would eventually lead to the team’s dominance on the court.